-Although VDGIF has managed deer since the agency's inception in 1916, the first Virginia Deer Management Plan (Wildlife Information Publication No. 99-1) was completed in 1998 and a revision was completed in 2006 (Wildlife Information Publication No. 07-1).
+The first Virginia Deer Management Plan was completed in 1999 and has been revised twice, during 2005-2006 and 2014-2015.
 This plan describes the history of the deer management program, its current status (supply and demand), and the future direction or emphases it likely will take.
-The plan establishes a framework through 2015 of what needs to be done, how it should be done, and when it should be done.
+The plan establishes a framework of what needs to be done, how it should be done, and when it should be done.
 This is a strategic plan (e.g, proposing regulated hunting as the preferred method to control deer populations) and not an operational plan (e.g., establishing specific number of antlerless days of hunting).

 It is truer of deer than any other wildlife species that all Virginians have a stake in deer management.
 To meet diverse citizen demands, VDGIF offers a wide range of deer management programs summarized below.